 Prof. Ashok Gadgil (MSC2/PHY/1973)

-Prof. Gadgil is a Faculty Senior Scientist and was the Director of the Energy and Environmental Technologies Division from 2010-2015 at Lawrence Berkeley National Laboratory.
-He is also a Professor of Civil and Environmental Engineering at University of California, Berkeley.
-Prof. Gadgil specializes in heat transfer, fluid dynamics, and design for development.
-His work experience expands to technical, economic, and policy research on energy efficiency and its implementation, particularly in developing countries.
+Prof. Gadgil is Affiliate (former Faculty Senior Scientist and former Director of the Energy and Environmental Technologies Division) of Lawrence Berkeley National Laboratory.
+He is a Distinguished Professor Emeritus of Civil and Environmental Engineering, and Professor of the Graduate School, at University of California Berkeley.
+Prof. Gadgil specializes in innovative application of engineering, including inventions, for serious problems of low-income communities and people.
+His work experience includes technical, economic, and policy research on energy efficiency and its implementation, particularly in developing countries.
 His inventions such as the Berkeley-Darfur Stove (which is being deployed in Darfur by the nonprofit Potential Energy) and UV Waterworks, a technology to inexpensively disinfect drinking water, have been used extensively in developing countries.
+The 2023 open-access Springer graduate level textbook “Introduction to Development Engineering”, co-edited and co-authored by him, has been downloaded more than 280,000 times as of August 2025.

 Profile